github/docs/content/admin/identity-and-access-management/iam-configuration-reference/username-considerations-for-external-authentication.md

 ## About username normalization

-Usernames for user accounts on {% ifversion ghes %}{% data variables.product.product_name %}{% elsif ghec %}{% data variables.product.prodname_dotcom_the_website %}{% endif %} can only contain alphanumeric characters and dashes (`-`).
+Usernames for user accounts on {% data variables.product.prodname_dotcom %} can only contain alphanumeric characters and dashes (`-`).

 {% ifversion ghec %}
-When you configure SAML authentication, {% data variables.product.product_name %} uses the SCIM `userName` attribute value sent from the IdP to determine the username for the corresponding user account on {% data variables.product.prodname_dotcom_the_website %}.
+When you configure SAML authentication, {% data variables.product.product_name %} uses the SCIM `userName` attribute value sent from the IdP to determine the username for the corresponding user account on {% data variables.product.prodname_dotcom %}.
 If this value includes unsupported characters, {% data variables.product.product_name %} will normalize the username per the following rules.
 {% elsif ghes %}
 When you configure CAS, LDAP, or SAML authentication, {% data variables.product.product_name %} uses an identifier from the user account on your external authentication provider to determine the username for the corresponding user account on {% data variables.product.product_name %}.
 If the identifier includes unsupported characters, {% data variables.product.product_name %} will normalize the username per the following rules.
 {% endif %}